arazavi78/Ecological-Genomics/Shervin's_Notebook.md

 Mapping rate = Percent of the reads in each of the files that mapped to the genome ( not the other way around!)

+High confidence----) 70 % or higher

+Median 30-70 % percent

+low = >0%

+One possibility is that there is not a lot of conifer specific genes on genebank. ( maybe that is why the mapping rate is so low)

 ------
 <div id='id-section39'/>